Which issues would you most highlight to someone new to your country?

 - Consultation with employee representatives should take place at the earliest opportunity and, in any event, at least 30 days before the first notice of dismissal is given; and

-- Collective redundancies cannot take effect until 30 days after the date of notification to the minister for jobs, enterprise and innovation.
+- Collective redundancies cannot take effect until 30 days after the date of notification to the minister for employment affairs and social protection.

 What protections do employees have on dismissal?